Best Free Stock Trading Apps

 How do commission-free stock apps make money?

-Commission-free trading apps usually make money through things like premium services, margin lending, interest on your uninvested cash, broker-assisted trades, and short selling fees.
+Commission-free trading apps usually make money through premium memberships, margin lending, broker-assisted trades, and short selling fees.
 For example, Robinhood has an optional margin trading account for $5/month.
-"Free trading" usually only applies to online DIY trades.

 Is commission-free trading good?